Shawn-McSorley/Shawn-McSorley.github.io/_posts/2025-03-11-Phase-IQ-Analytic.md.md

 $$V(t)=A\cos(2\pi f t +\alpha(t)).$$

 Here, $A$ is the amplitude of the tone, $f$ is the frequency of the tone, $t$ is the measurement time, and $\alpha(t)$ is some arbitrary phase (which may depend on time).
 In this post, I want to run through some tools I've found useful for measuring $\alpha(t)$.
-The end-goal for this post will be a software phase-locked loop (PLL).
+The end-goal for this series of blog posts will be a software phase-locked loop (PLL).
 In short, this is a control system that actively tracks the phase of a tone.
 The end-goal for this series will be implementing an all-digital PLL inside the field-programmable gate array (FPGA) of a Pluto software-defined radio (SDR).
 Rather than jumping straight to the FPGA, I want to take the time to describe some important signal processing theory.
 This can all be done in software, which is a bit easier to work with.
 # Overview
 Prior to reading this post, I highly recommend going through *PySDR: A Guide to SDR and DSP using Python* [1].
 It goes into great detail on in-phase and quadrature (IQ) sampling, and signal processing on IQ samples.
 I'm also going to assume familiarity with Python, Fourier transforms, Z-transforms, power spectrums and power spectral densities.